oscdev-io/birdplan/README.md

 The `redistribute` key contains a dictionary of the redistributable routes to be exported to OSPF.

-`connected` makes no sense to be used.
-OSPF stub routes are used to add interfaces not part of the OSPF communication network.
-OSPF by default exports all connected routes as OSPF internal routes.
+`connected` routes are kernel device routes for the interfaces listed.
+A list of interfaces must be provided.
+This can be a pattern like `eth*`.

 `kernel` routes are those statically added to the kernel.